open/close all folders

 - Eye Color Change: The final shot of Mink in his good end from the first game shows his once cold, dark blue eyes note are now a much warmer and striking gold color.
 Aoba thinks they're very pretty.

-- First Name Basis: Averted.
+- First-Name Basis: Averted.
 Almost everyone but Aoba has no given surname, but he never addresses anyone by their name, and assigns nicknames (of a sort) to them instead (e.g. 'Red' for Koujaku, 'Gas Mask' for Clear, 'Maniac' for Noiz).
-This aversion becomes subverted in RE:Connect, when at the very end, he calls Aoba by his name for the first time, and he slowly begins to play this straight in the drama CD.
+This becomes subverted in RE:Connect, when he calls Aoba by his name for the first time, and he slowly begins to play this straight in the drama CD.

 - Freudian Excuse: His entire clan was wiped out by Toue due to refusing to give him their tribal secret.
 Mink felt such deep despair over this, he focused on solely nothing but revenge on Toue, and committing suicide once he's done.